Culture of the Ming dynasty: In colloquial language

 Works written in classical Chinese were only fully comprehensible to members of the gentry.
 However, literate Chinese with less education, such as women from educated families, merchants, and lower officials, made up a disproportionately large audience for colloquial (baihua) literature and drama.
 Feng Menglong (1574–1646) specifically emphasized the accessibility and significance of literature in baihua.
-Around 1590, the genre of novels in colloquial language, which was rare at the time, began to flourish.
 Short stories and novellas written in a language close to colloquialism, known as huaben, were highly popular.
 From the 15th century, writers began to imitate these works, which were referred to as ni huaben ('imitation story scripts').
 In the 16th century, huaben short stories and novels dominated the literary scene.
 Publishers released numerous individual short stories and anthologies, as well as new editions of works by Song and Yuan authors, their imitations, and new stories.
 These collections often had a thematic focus, but were mostly diverse.

 The novel was closely related to the short story, analogous in style and means of expression, but in contrast to the short story consisting of dozens of chapters.
 The subjects of the novels came from stories circulated among storytellers in the city markets for centuries.
 A variety of genres were popular: the success of Luo Guanzhong's historical novel Romance of the Three Kingdoms was followed by a flood of historical prose in which real events mingled with fantasy.
 Shi Nai'an's Water Margin was the most popular representative of the heroic and adventurous epic.
 In addition to Romance of the Three Kingdoms and Water Margin, the four classic Chinese novels also include the fantastic Journey to the West.
 Journey to the West was followed by a number of epigones, and in the 16th century, Xu Zhonglin's Investiture of the Gods was popular, as well as Luo Maodeng's account of Zheng He's voyages, The Eunuch Sanbao's Voyage to the Western Ocean.
 Detective novels, whose protagonist was an honest judge, were also widespread.
 Of the Ming novels describing everyday life, the most important is Jin Ping Mei, published in 1610, which became the fifth of the great Chinese novels immediately after the "four classic novels".